lucajung/json2table/README.md

 @lucajung/json2table is a utility library for rendering data as HTML tables with customizable grouping.
 It provides a simple API to convert arrays of data into HTML table elements with grouped rows based on specific keys.

-## Features

-- Render data as HTML tables.
-- Customize table grouping.
-- Support for rowspan calculations in the rendered table.
-- Easy-to-use and well-documented API.

 ## Installation